 High fat/ sugar/ salt foods will damage our health and increase the risk of developing heart disease, diabetes, certain types of cancer and strokes.

 Obvious examples of these types of foods are cakes, biscuits, crisps, chips, fast foods, ice cream and sugary drinks.
 We should only eat these occasionally as they are high in calories, saturated fat, sugar and salt, which over time can seriously affect our health.

-Ready-made meals are also in saturated fats, salts and sometimes have added sugar.
-Avoid buying ready-made meals and highly processed foods such as frozen chips, nuggets, pizzas as they generally have little nutritional value.
+Ready-made meals are also in saturated fats, and salts and sometimes have added sugar.
+Avoid buying ready-made meals and highly processed foods such as frozen chips, nuggets, and pizzas as they generally have little nutritional value.

 The British Dietetic Association (BDA) is a great resource for advice about healthy eating and for further reading on the different food groups.
-Our type 2 diabetes prevention, or type 2 diabetes eLearning courses are also great sources of further information.
+Our type 2 diabetes prevention, or type 2 diabetes online courses are also great sources of further information.
 You can complete them at your own pace in your own time, why not give them a try?